fern-api/fern/README.md

 location.
 With this, import statements within the generated Go SDK are all resolved from the configured module path.

-By default, the generated `go.mod` will include a `go` version equivalent to the version of the `go` binary available on your local machine.
+By default, the generated `go.mod` will be set to `1.13`.
 You can override this behavior by specifying the `version` key like so:

 ```yaml
 default-group: local